izi2357/automa/README.md

-# Welcome to your Axion Capital project
+# Welcome to your Automa project

 ## Project info

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Axion Capital.
+Pushed changes will also be reflected in Automa.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)